loreanvictor/tmplr/README.md

   - update: README.md
 ```

-Where `README.md` can be something like this:
+👆 When you _read_ a variable, it will be replaced in all the files copied / updated by the recipe.
+So for example, if `README.md` looks something like this:

 ````md
 # {{ tmplr.project_name }}